xyproto/kitchencalendar/README.md

 Currently, only US and Norwegian calendars can be generated, but pull requests for supporting other locales are welcome!

+The line art images comes from the excellent [ln](https://github.com/fogleman/ln) package.

 ### Example US PDF

 ![US kitchen calendar](img/us_kitchen_calendar.png)